DevKob/InFlights/README.md

 ## Acknowledgments

-We would like to thank our Mobile Programming course instructors and the Aviation Edge team for providing the API that made this project possible.
+We would like to thank our Group Team and the Aviation Edge team for providing the API that made this project possible.

 ## Contact